Kratom Guides

 (LEGAL — KCPA)

-The Arizona senate reviewed a bill that intended to add synthetic substances to the controlled substances act in 2014, and mitragynine and 7-hydroxymitragynine were among the substances to be added to the list.
+The Arizona senate reviewed a bill that intended to add synthetic substances to the controlled substances act in 2014, and mitragynine and 7-hydroxymitragynine were among the substances added to the list.

 Since pure kratom is a natural plant product, this would have been an inaccurate representation.
 Kratom advocates and supporters petitioned against it but did not gather many votes.